 Endangered Puerto Rican Crested Tadpoles to Be Released Into Wild

-Buffalo, NY – Buffalo Zoo keepers shipped about 1,000 endangered Puerto Rican crested tadpoles to Puerto Rico on Tuesday, December 5, 2006, as part of a conservation effort that results in the tadpoles being released into pools located in Guanica State Forest.
+Buffalo, NY – Buffalo Zoo keepers shipped about 1,000 endangered Puerto Rican crested tadpoles to Puerto Rico, as part of a conservation effort that results in the tadpoles being released into pools located in Guanica State Forest.

 Found only in Puerto Rico, these amphibians have rough, warty skin and are olive green in color, with shades of yellow on their heads.
 As their name implies, they also have a high bony ridge on their heads, which forms a “V” shaped structure.